 The important thing here is we didn’t need to modify our existing requests or handlers.
 We simply added a new behavior and wired it up.

-Just as easily we could add authorization and validation to our entire application, in the same manner, making behaviors a great way to handle cross-cutting concerns in a simple and concise manner.
+Just as easily we could add authorization and validation to our entire application, in the same manner, making behaviors a great way to handle cross-cutting concerns simply and concisely.

 Conclusion